rayct/FunChat/README.md

-# Flutter Funchat Mobile App for iOS
+# Funchat A Flutter Mobile App for iOS

 A Chat Messaging App For iOS made with Flutter, Firebase,using the Stream Chat API.